 Sentiment analysis allows us to ask a different type of question than any other tool currently available.
-For example, if an outlet publishes a story demonstrating the effect of climate change on a town, sentiment analysis allows us to ask whether readers have changed their attitudes about climate change.
+For example, if an outlet publishes a story demonstrating the effect of climate change on a coastal town, sentiment analysis allows us to ask whether the story has changed not only readers’ attitudes about climate change, but whether it has changed the public conversation about climate change.

-King’s method relies on Twitter as the source of data.
-That’s because Twitter allows academic researchers like King to (known colloquially as the Twitter firehose), over 400 million real-time tweets a day.
-Looking at the entire Twitter firehose, King and his team can analyze all tweets before and after a story comes out, looking to see if sentiment on climate changechanges in a statistically meaningful way.
-This method goes beyond looking at hashtags and actually uses machine + human learning to analyze the content of the tweets.
+King’s method relies on Twitter as the source of sentiment data.
+That’s because Twitter allows academic researchers like King to access the entire Twitter feed (known colloquially as the Twitter firehose), over 400 million real-time tweets a day.
+Rather than looking simply at hashtags or keywords, King’s team uses machine + human learning to analyze the content of tweets.
+Using this method, King and his team can analyze every single tweet produced before and after a story comes out, looking to see if sentiment, on climate (to continue the example) changes in a statistically meaningful way.

-Putting Theory Practice
+Putting Theory into Practice at Media Consortium Outlets

 Twitter is a very “noisy” medium in that there are any number of factors that can produce dramatic swings in the volume and subject matter of conversation.
 The question we faced at the beginning of our experiment was how to measure changes in sentiment created by Media Consortium outlets.
-Outlets like , and have a significant reach, with audiences in the hundreds of thousands, but that is still small compared with the 400 million tweets in the firehose.
+Outlets like In These Times, Yes!
+Magazine and Truthout have a significant reach, with audiences in the hundreds of thousands, but that total is still small compared with the 400 million tweets in the firehose.
 How would researchers be able to detect any effect created by these journalism outlets?

-Our first decision was magnify the effect by measuring the impact of collaborations rather than the impact of single stories.
-Using the developed by John Kania and Mark Kramer, we hypothesized that if small outlets copublished and copromoted a story, their impact would be greater than the sum of their user numbers would suggest.
+Our first decision was to magnify the effect by measuring the impact of collaborations rather than the impact of single stories.
+Using the theory of collective impact developed by John Kania and Mark Kramer, we hypothesized that if small outlets co-published and co-promoted a story, their impact would be greater than the sum of their user numbers would suggest.
 So instead of measuring sentiment change caused by a story published only by one outlet, we would measure sentiment change caused by the co-publication of a story by at least three outlets.

-The second decision was driven by research requirements.
+The second decision we made was driven by research requirements.
 It takes a great deal of repetition to detect changes in sentiment with the statistical confidence required by the standards of quantitative social science.
-That meant to create 35-40 discrete experiments (what researchers termed “interventions”) in order to that the sentiment changes we might see statistically .
+That meant we needed to create 35-40 discrete experiments (what the researchers termed “interventions”) in order to know that the sentiment changes we might see would be statistically significant.

 Third, to ensure that we were measuring the effect of our collaborations and not some other effect, the researchers insisted that we randomize our experiment.
 But how do you randomize journalism?
-You can’t assign stories to outlets, nor can you dictate what outlets cover.
-After months of talks with, we came up with a solution: we randomized the date of publication.
+You can’t assign stories to randomly selected outlets, nor can you randomly dictate what outlets cover.
+After months of talks with King and his team, Ariel White and Benjamin Schneer, we came up with a solution: we randomized the date of publication.

 Not all news stories are breaking news.
 Many are the result of several weeks of work.
-News stories produced through collaboration have to be planned weeks in advance.
+News stories produced through collaboration, in particular, have to be planned weeks in advance.
 We took advantage of that to randomize the week of publication.
-Once outlets agreed to collaborate on a story, a two-week period in which they would be willing to publishfor example, the week of November 7 or November 14.
-The researchers then flipped a coin and told the outlets which week .
+Once outlets agreed to collaborate on a story, they chose a two-week period in which they would be willing to publish — for example, the week of November 7 or November 14.
+The researchers then flipped a coin and told the outlets which week to run the story.